 Methotrexate belongs to a group of medicines called antimetabolites, which are a type of cytotoxic drug.
 Cytotoxic drugs have both anti-cancer activity and the potential to damage normal tissue; their use is sometimes referred to as 'chemotherapy'.
-They may be used to help cure cancer, or to prolong life by relieving symptoms of an incurable cancer.
+They may be used to help manage/treat cancer.
 Cytotoxic drugs are often used in combination with several other drugs and may be used alongside radiotherapy or surgery to treat cancer.